State Medicaid Coverage of Routine HIV Screening

 To assess coverage of routine HIV screening, along with coverage of other preventive services for adults in Medicaid fee-for-service programs, the Kaiser Family Foundation’s Commission on Medicaid and the Uninsured surveyed Medicaid officials in all 50 states and the District of Columbia in 2010 and in 2013.11, 12

-Across the two surveys, forty-nine states and the District of Columbia responded to the question on routine HIV screening, with over half (32 states) reporting coverage of routine HIV screening under their Medicaid programs and 18 states reporting coverage of medically necessary testing only (See Table 1).
-New Jersey did not respond in either time period (while its Medicaid program does cover medically necessary HIV testing, a mandatory benefit, it is not known whether routine HIV screening is also covered).11, 12
+Across the two surveys, all fifty states and the District of Columbia responded to the question on routine HIV screening, with more than two thirds (35 states) reporting coverage of routine HIV screening under their Medicaid programs and 16 states reporting coverage of medically necessary testing only (See Table 1).11, 12

-States in the Western region of the U.S. were most likely to cover routine screening (85%, or 11 of 13), followed by states in the Northeast (75%, or 6 of 8 responding).
+States in the Northeastern region of the U.S. were most likely to cover routine screening (89%, or 8 out of 9 states), followed by states in the West (85%, or 11 of 13).
 Over half (58%, or 7 of 12 states) of states in the Midwest reported covering routine testing.
-States in the South were least likely to cover routine HIV screening (47%, or 8 of 17).
-Among those states who reported data for both surveys, 9 states expanded their coverage – moving from medically necessary HIV testing only to coverage of routine HIV screening – and 3 states shifted in the opposite direction, limiting their Medicaid coverage of HIV screening to medically necessary testing only.12, 13
+States in the South were least likely to cover routine HIV screening (53%, or 9 of 17).
+Among those states who reported data for both surveys, 11 states expanded their coverage – moving from medically necessary HIV testing only to coverage of routine HIV screening – and 3 states shifted in the opposite direction, limiting their Medicaid coverage of HIV screening to medically necessary testing only.12, 13

 |Table 1: State Medicaid Coverage of Routine HIV Screening*|